Christopher Bainbridge: Heraldry

-The Vetralla monument provides a contemporary display of the quartering arms of Cardinal Bainbridge, showing (for Bainbridge), 1 & 4: Azure, two battle axes in pale argent, on a chief or two mullets gules pierced of the field, and (for ?), 2 & 3: Argent a squirrel sejant gules.
+The Vetralla monument provides a contemporary display of the quartering arms of Cardinal Bainbridge by showing (for Bainbridge), 1 & 4: Azure, two battle axes in pale argent, on a chief or two mullets gules pierced of the field, and (for ?), 2 & 3: Argent a squirrel sejant gules.
 These arms also appear on the British Museum candle-snuffer attributed to Bainbridge, in both cases surmounted by the cardinal's hat.
 The arms are also displayed in Ripon Minster.